We've independently reviewed this article to make sure it's as accurate as we can make it.

-Trust me, you’re not alone.
-It’s a common issue many homeowners face and can be downright frustrating.
-But don’t worry, I have some stellar tips to help you fix that sluggish spinner and get your laundry days back on track.
+If so, you’re not alone.
+Slow spinning is a common issue many homeowners face and can be frustrating.
+But don’t worry; I have some stellar tips to help you fix that sluggish spinner and get your laundry days back on track.

-Together, we’ll explore the most common reasons for a washer spinning too slow and how you can fix it yourself.
+Together, we’ll explore the most common reasons for a washer spinning too slowly and how you can fix it yourself.

-In short, you can fix a washer spinning too slow by:
+In short, you can fix a washer spinning too slowly by:

 - A multimeter